• Skip to primary navigation

 Green Beans and Mushrooms

 Looking for a healthier way to serve green beans for the holidays?
-This tasty recipe is made completely from scratch--no canned soup here!
+This tasty recipe for green beans and mushrooms is made completely from scratch--no canned soup here!
 Impress your friends and family members this holiday season with this amazing, healthy side dish.

 Looking for other holiday side dishes?
 Try these baked artichoke hearts and roasted sweet potatoes with cranberries.